RPA Framework

 Packages

-rpaframework latest version rpaframework-assistant latest version rpaframework-aws latest version rpaframework-core latest version rpaframework-dialogs latest version rpaframework-google latest version rpaframework-hubspot latest version rpaframework-openai latest version rpaframework-pdf latest version rpaframework-recognition latest version rpaframework-windows latest version
+rpaframework latest version rpaframework-assistant latest version rpaframework-aws latest version rpaframework-core latest version rpaframework-google latest version rpaframework-hubspot latest version rpaframework-openai latest version rpaframework-pdf latest version rpaframework-recognition latest version rpaframework-windows latest version

 From the above packages, rpaframework-core and rpaframework-recognition are support packages, which alone do not contain any libraries.